The Nest

 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-The Most Dangerous Neighborhoods in New York City in 2023
+The Most Dangerous Neighborhoods in New York City in 2024

 Go Back To Previous Page

 If you live in any major city, you must consider crime risk.
 Unfortunately, that goes for living in NYC as well.
 The good news is that, based on the sheer number of daily crimes, New York is one of the safer U.S. cities.
 If you rate it per capita, the crime rate goes even lower.
-However, not all NYC neighborhoods are equal in terms of crime and safety.
+However, not all NYC neighborhoods are equal in crime and safety.
 Keep reading to know the most dangerous ones across the New York boroughs.
 It will help you determine which area of the city is best for you and which you should avoid.
 What are the Most Dangerous Neighborhoods in New York City

 Here are the most dangerous neighborhoods in New York for 2023.
 Some are among the most dangerous communities in America.
 New York City even gives nearby cities like Philadelphia, PA, a run for their money regarding unsafe neighborhoods.
 The absolute worst parts of Philly, similar to NYC, are ones you want to avoid when possible.